 John B. McDonald.

-Born in Cork in 1844, McDonald moved to the United States when he was just four years old during the Irish Famine 1845-50.
+Born in Cork in 1844, McDonald moved to the United States when he was just four years old during the Irish Famine of 1845-50.

 His first venture into the New York construction trade came during the construction of the Boyd Corners Reservoir in Putnam County, New York.
-Although a complete novice in construction, McDonald showed a great aptitude for the trade and he learned the logistics of the industry on that first job in Upstate New York.
+Although a complete novice in construction, McDonald showed a great aptitude for the trade and he learned the logistics of the industry on his first job in Upstate New York.

 Soon after, he became the Inspector of Masonry for the New York Central’s Fourth Avenue Tunnel, which began construction in 1872.